Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

    be dismantled.
 Never add nor withdraw a spring during normal functioning of the winch.
 You would be taking an important risk of damaging the equipment and all guaranties would be lost.
-Any maintenance operation should be done by SIGUREN or an authorized representative.
+Any maintenance operation should be done by SIGUREN technologies or an authorized representative.

 Setting and Tests on the Drives